The Marvellous Bengal Cat

 breed is recognized for championship competition by most international

-domestic cat associations including TICA, ACFA, GCCF, and AACE.
+domestic cat associations including TICA, ACFA, GCCF, CFA, and AACE.

 The Bengal's beautiful coat makes it stand out in a crowd.
 Numerous